libxmq/xmq/README.md

 The xmq format solves the first problem primarily by using braces to open and close tags and the second problem by forcing significant whitespace to be quoted.
-The xmq format also uses a trick where not all values need to be quoted and this also improves readability.
+The xmq format also uses a shortcut where not all values need to be quoted and this also improves readability.

 This means that it is always possible to pretty print the xmq without having to worry if you introduce visible changes to your web document!
 This is very helpful when deciphering complicated html documents.

+Opposite pretty printing, any xmq/htmq document (including multiple line comments) can also be printed in a compact form on a single line.

 ```
 car {